pmuens/awesome-serverless/README.md

 - [Beginners guide to serverless architectures](http://codingsans.com/blog/serverless-architecture) - Post which gives an overview of serverless architectures, use-cases and their up- and downsides.
 - [Serverless for IoT?](https://www.iotforall.com/serverless-architecture-iot-solution) - Post which answers if you should use serverless architectures for IoT solutions?
 - [Large Applications on OpenWhisk](https://medium.com/openwhisk/large-applications-on-openwhisk-bcf15bff94ec) - How one can deploy large serverless applications on OpenWhisk.
+- [Serverless CI with CodeBuild and CodePipeline - Part 1](https://cloudncode.blog/2017/06/13/serverless-ci-part-1-getting-started-with-aws-codebuild/) - Part 1 of the blog post series on Serverless CI with AWS CodeBuild and AWS CodePipeline.
+- [Serverless CI with CodeBuild and CodePipeline - Part 2](https://cloudncode.blog/2017/08/01/serverless-ci-part-2-getting-started-with-aws-codepipeline/) - Part 2 of the blog post series on Serverless CI with AWS CodeBuild and AWS CodePipeline.

 ## Screencasts